blitzy-demo/notebook/docs/source/notebook_7_features.md

 ## Real Time collaboration

-Notebook 7 allows for using the real time collaboration extension so you can share your notebook with other users and edit it in real time.
+Notebook 7 features comprehensive real-time collaborative editing capabilities that enable multiple users to simultaneously work on the same notebook with live synchronization, user presence awareness, and intelligent conflict resolution.
+This transforms Jupyter Notebook from a single-user application into a powerful multi-user collaborative platform.

+### Installation and Setup

 The Real Time Collaboration feature is the same as in JupyterLab and is available as a JupyterLab extension.
 It is not enabled by default, but you can install with `pip`: